dwyl/one-tap-in-1.18/README.md

 end
 ```

 Add a pipeline for a POST route that goes through a custom `Plug`.
-It will receive the JWT sent by Google.
+It will receive the JWT sent by Google and a CSRF token.

+We will verify both:

+- the received CSRF against the one saved in the session (to check that it is our own frontend that targets the POST endpoint)
+- the JWT against Google's public certs and some other checks to eventually get the associated profile.

 ```elixir
 # router.ex